On the exact feasibility of convex scenario programs with discarded constraints: Proposed discarding scheme and main results

 \begin{theo} Consider Assumptions \ref{assump:Feas_Uniq} and \ref{assump:non_deg_assump}.
 Fix $\epsilon \in (0,1)$, set $r=\ell d$ and let $m > r+d$.
 Consider also the scenario discarding scheme as encoded by \eqref{eq:removed_non_deg} and illustrated in Figure \ref{fig:proposed_scheme}, and let the minimizer of the $\ell$-th program be $x^\star(S) = x_{\ell}^\star(S)$.
 We then have that

 \end{theo}

-It is important to note that \eqref{eq:thm_sampl-disc_new_2} holds for any linear order imposed in the original samples $ S $.
-Note that the optimal objective value of the scheme, however, depends on the imposed linear order, and we only provide feasibility guarantees and not optimality.
-However, this is also the case for the greedy strategy in~\cite{CG:11,Cal:10}.
+Theorem \ref{theo:main_result_non_deg} holds for non-degenerate scenario programs, thus being more general than Theorem \ref{theo:main_result_fully_supp}, which is only valid for fully-supported problems.
+This generalization comes at the expense of a (possible) decrease in performance, as we append additional scenarios to compose the support set of the regularized problem that may not improve the objective value associated to $ x^\star(S) $.
+However, similar to Theorem \ref{theo:main_result_fully_supp} we may still improve the cost with respect to other removal strategies, as we are allowed to remove more constraints compared to \cite{CG:11}.
+It is also important to notice that \eqref{eq:thm_sampl-disc_new_2} holds for any linear order imposed in the original samples $ S $ and that the resulting optimal objective value of the scheme depends on such ordering.
+In this paper we only provide feasibility guarantees and not optimality.
+Note that this is also the case for the results in~\cite{CG:11,Cal:10}.
 The only available results for the optimal cost are given in~\cite{CG:11} when the removal scheme is the optimal one, which is, however, of combinatorial complexity.
+As a final remark, observe that Theorem \ref{theo:main_result_fully_supp} constitutes the main development towards obtaining Theorem \ref{theo:main_result_non_deg}, as should be apparent in the next section.

 \begin{remark} It should be noted that the assumption in \cite{CG:11,Cal:10} appearing in the statement of Theorem \ref{theo:sampl-disc}, that requires all discarded scenarios to be violated by the final solution with $\mathbb{P}^m$-probability one, has some non-degeneracy implications for all intermediate problems.
-To see this, notice that if we allow for degenerate problems, then pathological situations where all scenarios are identical are admissible and may happen with non-zero probability (e.g., allowing for atomic masses).
+To see this, notice that if we allow for degenerate problems, then situations where all scenarios are identical are admissible and may happen with non-zero probability (allowing for atomic masses).
 Clearly, in such cases there is no scenario that can be discarded while being violated by the resulting solution which remains unaltered.
 Therefore, we tighten the bound in Theorem~\ref{theo:main_result_non_deg}, without strengthening the assumptions in \cite{CG:11,Cal:10}. \end{remark}